00imvj00/00imvj00/research/ddd.md

 9. SQAs are going to signal you, what is important in the system and what is not.
 10. Realistically understanding that **we can't be good at everything right off the bat**, depending on what the system is supposed to do, **only some of these are critically system quality attributes essential**.
 Identifying those will help us make some of those big up-front decisions.
 That's what architecture is about.
 11. Planning is almost everything.
+12. Software architecture & design is the **structure of a system, the elements it contains, and the relationship between those elements**.